tbjgolden/xnr/README.md

   - [ ] find ways to parallelise
   - [ ] rewrite to avoid typescript-estree
   - [ ] reuse asts
-- [ ] find full list of things that need to be polyfilled
 - [ ] make polyfills a bit more resilient

 -->